devries/advent_of_code_2022/README.md

 - [Day 16: Proboscidea Volcanium](https://adventofcode.com/2022/day/16) - [part 1](day16_p1/main.go), [part 2](day16_p2/main.go)

+  To solve this I calculated the distances between any two valves in seconds elapsed and restricted myself to traveling only to valves that had a flow >
+  0. For the first part I essentially found the distances between all valves and then recursively did a depth first search through all possible paths that could be done within the time limit.
+For part 2, initially I split the valves between the two players and found all combinations of valves each player could have.
+I then restricted each player's parameter space to their assigned valves.
+  Iterating through all the possibilities, even with memoization, took around a minute, and that solution is in [slow part 2](day16_p2slow/main.go), but after that I went looking for hints and found that you could essentially keep a combined list of all the valves and just run player 1, reset the clock, and run player 2.
+Reducing the state to time elapsed, position, player (I used "A" or "B"), and open valves reduced the run time to a few seconds.
+This was a very interesting problem.

   The second part of this took around a minute to calculate on a 2018 macbook pro, so I am sure there is a better way to do this.
 For the first part I essentially found the distances between all valves and then recursively did a depth first search through all possible